nherriot/ansible_works/myPlatforms/chapter4-creating-first-playbook.md

 * We need to stop a user loging in with root access via SSH.
 * Change our default SSH port if it's set in the project_variables.yml file, otherwise leave the SSH port at 22

+Each section in the 'tasks' section have a title and comments describing what they do.
+To run the script do:

+	/> ansible-playbook simple_playbook_2.yml

+## Step 3 - Create A Script To Create Your User With Hard Coded Passwords And Restart SSH To Stop Root Login

+There is already a file created in this directory which is called 'simple_playbook_3.yml.
+In the simple_playbook_3.yml file it contains a 'hosts', 'vars', 'handlers' and 'task' section.
+The 'hosts' and 'vars' section are the same as the preivous script.
+The handlers is the new section.

+This script is the same as the previous except for the 'handlers' section.
+The 'handlers' section is for holding functions that are used more than once by scripts.
+Handlers are described like:

+	handlers:
+	  - name: Restart ssh
+		service: name=ssh state=restarted

+This has a 'title' called 'name' which is just the name printed to your screen while running.
+It invokes the service module which restarts 'ssh' on the remote server.
+To invoke this handler from a 'task' you do:

+  - name: Change ssh port if we have configured it in our vars directory.
+    lineinfile: dest=/etc/ssh/sshd_config
+      regexp="^Port\s"
+      line="Port {{ ssh_port }}"
+      state=present
+    notify: Restart ssh

+The task above has a line 'notify: Restart ssh'.
+This specifies the name of the handler to call.
+The only difference to this script than version 2 is the handler to restart SSH via the handler - and the section which changes the port number that SSH users.
+It also has a section to block 'root' from using SSH, but this is commented out at the time of writing.

+To run the script do:

+	/> ansible-playbook simple_playbook_3.yml

+## Step 4 - Allow your script to take data from an encrypted 'vault' file.